zakariaGatter/zshing/README.md

 ## About

-[Zshing] Zsh plugin manager similaire to VundleVim
+[Zshing] Zsh plugin manager similar to VundleVim

 [Zshing] allows you to...